- 1 How much does it cost to start a corporation in Illinois?

 - Almost all well-known businesses are corporations, including Microsoft Corporation, the Coca-Cola Company, and Toyota Motor Corporation.

-Is it expensive to start a corporation?
+Why is it expensive to form a corporation?